DW Catalyst Fund Ltd - Net Asset Value(s)

 |B4XV933

-The Net Asset Value figures in this announcement are an estimate, and are based on unaudited estimated valuations.
-The final month-end Net Asset Value of the company may be materially different from these estimated monthly values, and should only be taken as indicative values which have been provided for information only and no reliance should be placed on them.
+The Net Asset Value figures in this announcement are final, and are based on unaudited final valuations.
+The final month-end Net Asset Value of the company may be materially different from the estimated weekly values, and should only be taken as indicative values which have been provided for information only and no reliance should be placed on them.
 Estimated results, performance or achievements may differ materially from any actual results, performance or achievements.
 Except as required by applicable law, the Company expressly disclaims any obligations to update or revise such estimates to reflect any change in expectations, new information, subsequent events or otherwise.

 This document is for information purposes only and is not an offer to invest.
 All investments are subject to risk.
 Past performance is no guarantee of future returns.
 Prospective investors are advised to seek expert legal, financial, tax and other professional advice before making any investment decisions.